E-Commerce SEO Strategy: How to Get Never-Ending Traffic

 But that’s not all.
 Perform thorough keyword research before using it.
 This will help you comprehend:

-• How often people search for the keyword: Also referred to as keyword search volume, it indicates the level of interest consumers are showing towards a particular keyword.
+• How often people search for the keyword: Also referred to as keyword search volume, it indicates the level of interest consumers are showing toward a particular keyword.
 A keyword with high search volume enjoys greater popularity among searchers, and can get more active searches for it.

 • What they are looking for when they use the keyword: This is helpful in understanding the user intent, which describes what people want to find when using a specific keyword in their search.